 System errors can occur sooner or later, and many users reported having ERROR_FILENAME_EXCED_RANGE error.
 This error is often followed by The filename or extension is too long error message, so today we’re going to show you how to fix it on Windows 10.

-The filename or extension is too long [FIX]
+What to do if the filename or extension is too long?

 The filename or extension is too long error message usually appears when trying to access or modify a specific file.
 Usually the file isn’t the problem, it’s the file’s location.
 Windows has a certain limitation regarding file path length, and if the file path is too long, you’ll encounter this error.

 Users reported that they were unable to move or access the problematic files due to this error.
 In order to fix the problem you need to rename the problematic file or change its path.
 In most cases you’re unable to rename the file, but you can fix the problem by renaming one of the directories that holds this file.

 To do that, simply rename one or more folders that lead to this file and the problem should be resolved.
 By renaming the folders you’ll go below the character limit and you’ll be able to access your files once again.

 You can also temporarily fix this problem by creating a network drive.
 Before you can use this solution, you need to share your folder.
 This is relatively simple, and you can do it by following these steps:

 - Locate the folder that contains the problematic file and right click it.
 Choose Share with > Specific people from the menu.